Judy Chu: Israel-Palestine

 Chu voted to provide Israel with support following the October 7 attacks.
 However, as of April 20, 2024, she voted against sending aid via H.R.
 8034 to Israel, stating "Israel has demonstrated that it can prosecute its war against Hamas without this offensive military assistance from the United States, and the way in which it has done so has resulted in more than 33,000 deaths in Gaza and a worsening humanitarian crisis."

 Personal life

 Chu married Mike Eng in 1978.
-They live in Monterey Park.
+They live in Monterey Park, having moved there by the early 1980s.
 Eng took Chu's seat on the Monterey Park City Council in 2001, when Chu left the council after being elected to the Assembly, and in 2006, he took Chu's seat on the Assembly when Chu left the Assembly.

 Chu's nephew, Lance Corporal Harry Lew, a U.S. marine, died by suicide while serving in Afghanistan on April 3, 2011, allegedly as a result of hazing from fellow Marines after Lew allegedly repeatedly fell asleep during his watch.
 Chu described her nephew as a patriotic American and said that those responsible must be brought to justice.

 In December 2019, Chu and her brother Dean Chu donated $375,000 to the Chinese American Museum in Los Angeles, California.

 Chu is one of three Unitarian Universalists in Congress.